Spencer-Sch/Calculator/README.md

 Day 6

-- successfully restructured logic for "+", "-", "X", "/" operations to mimic the Windows calculator.
+- successfully restructured logic for "+", "-", "X", "/" operations to mimic the Windows calculator
-- succesfully added functionality of "C", "CE", and "<=" buttons.
+- succesfully added functionality of "C", "CE", and "<=" buttons
-- started adding functionality for "=" button.
+- started adding functionality for "=" button

+Day 7

+- successfully added logic for nearly all applications of "=" button
+- added "equalsHelper" method to eliminate redundency in, and increase the readability of, "equals" method
+- cleaned up un-needed code in Calculator, OperatorButton, and NumberButton classes
+- made notes of some bugs that will be addressed next session